ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 Fences
 ------

 Sailboats behave in the same manner as other Rovers regarding fence operation and breach failsafe actions.
-However, unlike other Robers, which slow as they approach a fence boundary, Sailboats will just attempt to tack away from the boundary since they have no speed controller, as such.
+However, unlike other Rovers, which slow as they approach a fence boundary, Sailboats will just attempt to tack away from the boundary since they have no speed controller, as such.

 [copywiki destination="plane,copter,rover,dev"]